-Yes, you can join the Sons of AMVETS.
+Yes, you can either join the AMVETS Ladies Auxiliary or join the Sons of AMVETS.
 What a GREAT way to honor your fathers service.
 Many of our Posts have Sons of AMVETS Squadrons working closely with the AMVETS members to help support returning veterans.

 How can I join the AMVETS Riders?